Impact

 Risk and Exploitability

-Chromium assigns the vulnerability a Medium severity.
-EPSS data is not available and the flaw is not listed in the CISA KEV catalog.
-The attack vector is remote, requiring the victim to load a specially crafted HTML page, which may originate from a USB device.
+The vulnerability carries a CVSS score of 9.6, indicating critical severity.
+The EPSS score is less than 1%, suggesting a low probability of exploitation, and the flaw is not listed in the CISA KEV catalog.
+The attack vector is remote, requiring the victim to load a specially crafted HTML page.
+Based on the description, it is inferred that the page could be delivered via a USB device.
 Successful exploitation could result in a sandbox escape, allowing the attacker to run code outside Chrome’s sandbox.

 OpenCVE Enrichment